rbisdorff/Digraph3/docSphinx/pearls.rst

    - :math:`r(P \lor Q) \,=\, \max\big(r(P),r(Q)\big)`;
    - :math:`r(P \Rightarrow Q)  \,=\, r\big(\neg(P \land \neg Q)\big) \,=\, -r \big(\,\min(r(P),-r(Q)\,)\big)`.

 It is worthwhile noticing that the bipolar-valued logical implication is not necessarily transitive.
-Suppose for instance that a majority of voters validate proposition *P* and another majority validates the second proposition *Q* and still another majority of voters validates indeed the third proposition *R*.
-There is no epistemic reason why the evidence concerning statements :math:`P \Rightarrow Q` and :math:`Q \Rightarrow R` should necessarily induce the evidence that :math:`P \Rightarrow R`.
+Suppose for instance that a majority of voters validate proposition :math:`P \Rightarrow Q` and another majority validates the proposition :math:`Q \Rightarrow R`.
+There is no epistemic reason why the separate evidences of both these statements should necessarily induce the evidence of :math:`P \Rightarrow R`.

-In fact, we are working in a balanced ternary logic with negative (false), positive (true) and null (indeterminate) characteristic values.
-A negative affirmation becomes here a positive refutation and vice versa [BIS-2004_3p]_.

 ..
 Epistemic fusion of propositional evidences
 .. ...........................................